-Station DF-6a (Figure 2) is located approximately 800 to 1000 m southeast of the Whale Tail Camp in a representative area for dustfall and NO2.
+Station DF-6a (Figure 2) is sited approximately 800 to 1000 m southeast of the Whale Tail Camp in a representative area for dustfall and NO2.
 Station DF-6b (Figure 2) is located on the southern edge of the main camp in an area identified as significant for determination of particulate matter (TSP, PM10 and PM2.5) relative to concentrations predicted further from the project footprint.
 Monitoring at DF-6a started in May 2019 for dustfall and NO2.
-As continuous monitoring is being conducted at DF-7, no more NO2 monitoring is conducted since 2020 at this station, while dustfall monitoring continues year-round.
+As continuous monitoring will be conducted at DF-7, no more NO2 monitoring will be conducted in 2020 at this station and only dustfall monitoring year-round will occurred.
 Suspended particulates samplers at monitoring station DF-6b was installed in November 2019.
 Monitoring included TSP, PM10, PM2.5 year-round.

-Station DF-7 (Figure 2), is located near the communication tower at kilometer 132 along the Whale Tail Haul Road.
+Station DF-7 (Figure 2) will be sited near the communications tower at kilometer 132 along the Whale Tail Haul Road.
 This location was chosen as there was readily available AC power from a diesel generator used to provide power to the communications tower.
-Station DF-7 is located approximately 200 m upwind of the generator to minimize the impacts of NO2 emissions from the generator influencing measurements at the station.
+Station DF-7 will be located at least 200 m downwind of the generator to minimize the impacts of NO2 emissions from the generator influencing measurements at the station.
 This monitoring location was also chosen as it will provide an accurate assessment of regional NO2 concentrations that are not unduly influenced by a single facility but are still able to account for the impacts of developments at Whale Tail and Meadowbank.
 The station is downwind of Whale Tail based on the predominant wind directions in the area, which is also a requirement of Project Certificate 008 Condition 1.c.
-Results from this station are obtained since July 2021.